What You Need to Know About Air Force One

 Today’s Air Force One

-The 747-200B offers more than 4,000 square feet of onboard space and includes a conference room, dining room, living quarters for the president, office space for the cabinet members, and space for 100 passengers and crew members.
+The 747-200B offers more than 4,000 square feet of onboard space and includes a conference room, living quarters for the president, office space for the cabinet members, and dining spaces that can accommodate up to 100 passengers at a time.
+There are 85 phones installed on the plane—some of which are secure enough to handle classified conversations.

 Inside Air Force One is also a medical suite that can be transformed into a surgical suite.
-And, as you might image, a doctor is on board and ready to serve at all times.
+As you might imagine, a doctor is on board and ready to serve at all times.

 |Length||231 ft, 10 in|